Array decomposition in Ruby

 4 first == last && palindrome?(middle.join)

-becomes an empty container and evaluates to ''
+middle becomes an empty container and evaluates to '' after joining.

 Once you get a handle on the splay operator and array decomposition you can start using it to greatly improve the readability of your code, especially that operating on arrays.